 So what does future entail for Business Analytics?

-It is said that Machine Learning is all set to unleash the power of big data and 2016 is witnessing a lot of changes.
+It is said that Machine Learning is all set to unleash the power of big data and year on year it is witnessing a lot of changes.

 |As per an article by Analytics Magazine